google/ground-platform/README.md

 * [functions](functions/): Firebase Cloud Functions used to sync with Google Sheets and other data sources
 * [firestore](firestore/): Configuration for Ground's main Firestore instance

-At time of writing, Firestore Cloud Functions only supports Node.js v6.11.5, while the web dashboard is built using a newer version of Node.js.
-Follow the instructions in each subdirectory above for developing each component.
+Firestore Cloud Functions currently only supports Node.js v6.11.5, while the web dashboard is built using a newer version of Node.js.
+Contributors should use the appropriate version of Node for the component they are working on.
+Follow the instructions provided in the README of each subdirectory to set up the proper development environment for each component.